Good Girls Revolt

-Good Girls Revolt is an American period drama streaming television series.
+Good Girls Revolt is an American period drama television series.
 It is inspired by Lynn Povich's 2013 book The Good Girls Revolt and based on real-life events.
 The show was released on October 28, 2016, on Amazon Prime Video.

 On December 2, 2016, Amazon cancelled the series after one season.

 Plot

-The series follows a group of young female writers at the fictitious News of the Week magazine (representing the real Newsweek of the non-fiction book The Good Girls Revolt) in the revolutionary times of the women's movement.
+The series follows a group of young female writers at the fictional News of the Week magazine (representing the real Newsweek of the non-fiction book The Good Girls Revolt) beginning in 1969.

-Women in the newsroom ("The Pit") are relegated to low-level positions (the researchers).
-Many researchers are more talented and better educated than their male colleagues (the reporters), and do original writing ("files") that the reporters later incorporate more-or-less directly into their stories, often without adaptation ("rewrite"), and always without attribution ("byline"), yet they are paid considerably less.
+Women in the newsroom ("The Pit") are relegated to low-level positions as researchers.
+Many researchers are more talented and better educated than their male colleagues, the reporters, and do original writing ("files") that the reporters later incorporate more-or-less directly into their stories, often without adaptation ("rewrite"), and always without attribution ("byline").
+The researchers are also paid considerably less.